RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  strains is complicated by distorted cell morphology.
-We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells become markedly abundant (Fig S3A).
+We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells become markedly abundant (Fig. S3A).
 This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012; @bialecka-fornal2015].
 As these aberrant morphologies can vary